POLICY FAQ — WHERE I STAND

 - Should veterans’ healthcare be strengthened?

 Absolutely.
-Those who served deserve timely, high-quality care.
+Those who served deserve timely, high-quality care for their entire lives.

 ENERGY & ENVIRONMENT